nktrnv/terraform-provider-rockitcloud/website/docs/d/eks_cluster.md

     * `ip_family` - The IP family used to assign Kubernetes pod and service addresses.
     * `service_ipv4_cidr` - The CIDR block to assign Kubernetes service IP addresses from.
 * `legacy_cluster_params` - The parameters for fine-tuning the Kubernetes cluster.
+    * `docker_registry_config` - The configuration of the Docker Registry.
+        * `volume_iops` - The number of read/write operations per second for the Docker Registry volume.
+        * `volume_size` - The size of the Docker Registry volume in GiB.
+        * `volume_type` - The type of the Docker Registry volume.
+    * `ebs_provider_config` - The configuration of the EBS Provider.
+        * `ebs_user` - The EBS Provider user name.
+    * `ingress_config` - The configuration of the Ingress controller.
+        * `instance_type` - The instance type of the Ingress controller.
+        * `public_ip` - The public IP address at which the Ingress controller can be accessed.
+        * `volume_iops` - The number of read/write operations per second for the Ingress controller volume.
+        * `volume_size` - The size of the Ingress controller volume in GiB.
+        * `volume_type` - The type of the Ingress controller volume.
     * `master_config` - The configuration of the master node of the cluster.
         * `high_availability` - Indicates whether this is a high-availability cluster.
         * `instance_type` - The instance type of the master node.